MT4 Historical Data Import Complete Tutorial|Improve EA Backtesting Accuracy

 After successful purchase, Tick Data Suite will also send the license code (key) to you via email.

-One important point to note is: one license code can only be activated and used on one computer at the same time.
+One important point to note: a license code can only be activated and used on one computer at the same time.

-Although you can change the computer you use, after each change, the license code will be locked to the current computer for 14 days.
+Although you can change the computer used, after each change, the license code will be locked to the current computer for 14 days.

 In other words, if you enter and activate the license code on one computer, and then want to switch to another computer, you need to wait at least 14 days.